-The pump will begin running when this menu is accessed.
+The machine will dispense oil as soon as F6 is pushed.
 Remove the oil tip from the moving head by pushing down, and then turning counter-clockwise.
 Place it in a cup and press F6.
 The machine will do a Volume Test which should flush any old oil or air out of the lines.
 Replace the tip into the moving head.
+NOTE: This test can not be performed if the machine is in CLEAN ONLY.